angular/angular/aio/content/guide/upgrade.md

 All Angular components, directives and pipes must be declared in an NgModule.
-The net resulit is an AngularJS directive called `heroDetail`, that we can use like any other directive in our AngularJS templates.
+The net result is an AngularJS directive called `heroDetail`, that we can use like any other directive in our AngularJS templates.